lineCode/ULIS/documentation/manual/DispatchGuidelines.md

 > For the user, the selection is not explicit but is computed from the FSchedulePolicy inputs.

 ##### Implementation Variants {#implementation-variants}
-Some algorithms are very similar and provides a unique entry point, but the actual underlying implementation may differ based on an input enum, for example.
+Some algorithms are very similar and provides a unique entry point, but the actual underlying implementation may differ based on an input enum.

 > For example, the Blend entry points provide a common interface for all blending modes, but the implementation is separated according to the blending mode qualifier, wether it's a separable or a non-separable blending mode.